 ) and confirm you can access your files.
 You can now manage your GigaDrive as if it were a local directory.

-A versatile client supporting WebDAV, SFTP, FTP, and SCP with both graphical and command-line interfaces.
+A powerful client supporting WebDAV, SFTP, FTP, and SCP with both a graphical interface and command-line functionality.

 An open-source client with an intuitive interface, supporting WebDAV and integration with cloud storage services.

-An enhanced version of FileZilla with WebDAV support and connectivity to cloud platforms.
+An enhanced version of the popular FileZilla client, offering WebDAV support and connectivity to cloud platforms.

-A free, multi-threaded client supporting WebDAV, FTP, and SFTP, enabling efficient file transfers.
+A multi-threaded and free client supporting WebDAV, FTP, and SFTP, enabling efficient and fast file transfers.

-A professional file transfer client with WebDAV support, scheduling, and remote file editing features.
+A professional-grade file transfer client with WebDAV support, scheduling, remote file editing, and advanced security features.

-Maps WebDAV servers as local drives, allowing seamless file management via Windows Explorer.
+Allows users to map WebDAV servers as local drives for seamless file management via Windows Explorer.
+A Pro version unlocks additional features.

-Mounts WebDAV servers as local disks for easy integration with the native file explorer.
+Mounts WebDAV servers as local disks, integrating them directly with the native file explorer for smooth file management.

-A network file system client that maps WebDAV storage as local volumes for application access.
+A network file system client that maps WebDAV storage as local volumes, making it accessible for applications just like a local drive.